-When established, many butterfly attracting plants, such as lantana and butterfly bush, are quite drought tolerant.
+When established, many butterfly attracting plants, such as Lantana and Butterfly bush, are quite drought tolerant.
 Through the first warm season, in the absence of sufficient rainfall, provide additional moisture to plants that need it.
 Wilting leaves are a sign your plants could use a drink.
-That being said, always use the finger test to check soil moisture before watering.
+That said, always use the finger test to check soil moisture before watering.
 If the soil is dry deep soak the plant.
 If the soil is moist or soggy, hold off until the top inch or two of the soil is somewhat dry.

 Pruning and Deadheading